 The GRE is tough, and you need to score high to get to your top-choice grad school.

 There are two Primary GRE prep options offered by the company:

 - The inexpensive yet flexible GRE self-paced course with lots of online materials

-- The higher-priced, comprehensive “Ultimate” course with 24 hours of live instruction over the course of two months
+- The higher-priced, comprehensive “Ultimate” course with 24 hours of live instruction over two months

 Both of them have their advantages and disadvantages.
 But how do you know which one is better and how will they help you on your learning journey?
 You’ll find all the info you need in this in-depth review.
 Related content: The 4 Best GRE Prep Courses To Take

 #1: GRE Self-Paced Course